TheTryph/Caves/README.md

 rojo build -o main.rbxl
 ```

-Next, Open the "main.rbxl" and play the game.
+Next, Open the "main.rbxl" and play the gam.

 ### Download from releases
+Download the latest version of the game and play it.

 ## License